PyMoDAQ/pymodaq_femto/docs/src/usage/Features.rst

 +++++++++++++++++++++++++

-The package implements several retrieval algorithms for ultrashort laser pulse measurement methods, such as as frequency-resolved optical gating (FROG), dispersion scan (d-scan), and more.
+The package implements several retrieval algorithms for ultrashort laser pulse measurement methods, such as as frequency-resolved optical gating (FROG).
 The application can simulate measurement traces from various pulse shapes, and apply retrieval algorithms to them.
 It also works on real experimental measured traces.

 PyMoDAQ-Femto is written in `Python`__ and uses Python 3.7+.
 It is an extension of the `PyMoDAQ`__ package, which